oceanprotocol/docs/discover/explore.md

 <summary><mark style="color:blue;">Become an Ambassador</mark><br><br>Becoming an <a href="https://oceanambassadors.community/">Ocean Ambassador</a> presents a unique opportunity to actively contribute to the growth and adoption of Ocean Protocol while being at the forefront of the decentralized data revolution.</summary>

 As an Ocean Ambassador, you become an advocate for the protocol, promoting its vision of democratizing data and empowering individuals.
 By sharing your knowledge and enthusiasm, you can educate others about the benefits and potential of Ocean Protocol, inspiring them to join the ecosystem.
 As part of a global community of like-minded individuals, you gain access to exclusive resources, networking opportunities, and collaborations that further enhance your expertise in the data economy.
 As an Ambassador, you play a vital role in shaping the future of data by driving awareness, fostering innovation, and helping to build a more open and equitable data ecosystem.
-Join the Ocean Ambassador program by completing the [Ocean Academy](https://www.oceanacademy.io/) and become a catalyst for positive change in the world of data.

 </details>